nicholasohjj/tp/docs/DeveloperGuide.md

     - 4a3: TutorTrack displays the filtered lesson history.
     - Use case ends.

-#### Use Case 3: Assign Homework to a Student
+#### Use Case 3: Add Assignment to a Student

 **System**: TutorTrack

 **Actor**: Tutor

-**Use Case**: UC03 - Assign Homework
+**Use Case**: UC03 - Add Assignment

 **MSS**:

 1. Tutor chooses to assign homework.
-2. TutorTrack prompts for the student’s name.
+2. TutorTrack prompts for the student’s index.
-3. Tutor enters the student’s name.
+3. Tutor enters the student’s index.
-4. TutorTrack prompts for homework details (task name, due date, description).
+4. TutorTrack prompts for assignment details (assignment name, due date).
-5. Tutor enters the homework details.
+5. Tutor enters the assignment details.
-6. TutorTrack saves the homework assignment and confirms the assignment.
+6. TutorTrack saves the assignment and confirms the assignment.

    Use case ends.